celer-network/sgn-v2-networks/docs/validator.md

     sudo apt update && sudo apt install gcc make
     ```

-    (Optional) If you are on Ubuntu and choose to use cleveldb, which is reported to be more performant, install libleveldb-dev:
+    (Optional) If you are on Ubuntu and choose to use cleveldb, install libleveldb-dev.
+    NOTE: Even though cleveldb has been reported to be more performant, we have
+    observed possible memory leak and DO NOT recommend using it.

     ```sh
     sudo apt install libleveldb-dev